Python API¶

 columns

 argument can be used to override the names of columns in the resulting table.
-The amount of columns must match the input data.
+The amount of columns must match the input data.If the source data has a header and rows have more fields than the header defines, the remaining values are put into the column given by

 - Parameters

-table – table to modify
+table – Table to modify

 - Parameters

-table – table to modify
+table – Table to modify to

 - Parameters

-table – table to modify
+table – Table to modify

 - Parameters